 Service Records

-A service record must be created in RHW for each purchased service that is included on the customer's IPE.
+A service record and a service authorization must be created in RHW for each purchased service that is included on the customer's IPE.
+Refer to D-204: The Purchasing Process for additional information about authorizing the purchase of a good or service with a service authorization.

 Service records must also be completed for in-house services that are provided by: